Magnetism in GemstonesAn Effective Tool and Method for Gem Identification

 Why So Many Varieties?

 Aside from the 6 natural gem Garnet species, gemologists and gem dealers separate Garnets into many different varieties based on variations in color and color phenomena.
 To learn why there is such tremendous color variation in Garnets, it’s helpful to have a basic understanding of the chemical formula shown below.
 The letters A and B simply represent sites where ions of specific chemical elements can bond with silicon and oxygen to give a Garnet a chemical composition unique to its particular species.

 The A and B sites can be partially filled by calcium, magnesium or aluminum ions, none of which cause color.
 But coloring agents can also occupy these sites.
 The four principal metals that can cause color in Garnets by occupying sites A or B are iron (purplish red, brown, yellow), manganese (orange, pink), chromium (red, green), and vanadium (green).
 Combinations of these chromophores in varying concentrations result in a bewildering variety of color and subtle variations in hue.
-Charge transfer processes likely also play a role in creating and modifying color in some Garnets, although this is not well understood by researchers.
+Charge transfer processes likely also play a role in creating and modifying color in some Garnets, although this is not well understood as yet by researchers.
 When chromium is present, Garnets with low iron content (Grossular Garnets and Pyrope-Spessartine Garnets) also fluoresce pink or red under long wave UV light.

 The Chemical formulas for the six species of gem Garnet are shown below.
 These formulas represent the composition of the pure un-mixed Garnet species, referred to as End Members.
 The chromophores (color-producing metal ions) are highlighted in color, with the valence number added here in superscript for clarification.
 Chromophores are found at the A site in Pyralspite Garnet species, and at the B site in Ugrandite Garnet species.